 My home is now in the beautiful Tywi Valley and I mainly conduct ceremonies in South-West Wales, but my being (at the time of writing) the only native Welsh-speaking accredited Humanist Celebrant, I have conducted funeral and wedding ceremonies in most counties of Wales and also on occasion in England.
 I am, though, quite happy to travel throughout the British Isles and to the European continent to conduct ceremonies with an ability to do so in French and Spanish up to an intermediate standard.

 While I was born in Carmarthen, I grew up in Llangennech, near Llanelli, in what was a coalmining and tinplate working village, although the Royal Naval Stores Depot (now largely closed) dominated the village landscape for half a century.
 I hadn’t realised, until I was in my 50s, that I am a Humanist and the journey thereafter has brought me great joy and a fulfilling new meaning to my life, particularly since retiring from full-time work, enabling me to read and study the philosophy in greater depth.

-My decision to seek accreditation as a Humanist Funeral Celebrant evolved from a sense of vocation to provide help, originally in rural West Wales, but increasingly further afield, for people who wish to have a more personal and meaningful funeral ceremony than tradition dictates.
-I always ensure that relevant family members and, in some cases, friends, have as much input as they wish in the preparation of a ceremony so that it is an occasion they will recall as being truly representative of the person who has died.
+My decision to seek accreditation as a Humanist Celebrant evolved from a sense of vocation to provide help, originally in rural West Wales, but increasingly further afield, for people who wish to have a more personal and meaningful ceremony than tradition dictates.
+I always ensure that relevant family members and, in some cases, friends, have as much input as they wish in the preparation of a ceremony so that it is an occasion they will recall as being truly representative of the people involved.

 I shall be happy to receive your requests for further information on my home telephone number: 01558 668118, my mobile number: 07790 623307 or by e-mail: firstname.lastname@example.org